 - The Fantastic Four are notorious for one of the Four attempting to retire.
 Most frequently, it's either the Thing getting fed up with looking like a monster, or Reed Richards getting too caught up in scientific work to bother with hero work.

 - Again in Marvel, Namor was rejected by the Atlanteans and later he rejected them.
 It took the god Neptune giving Namor his trident to change Namor's mind.

-- Subverted in Justice League Elite by Major Disaster who suffers a breakdown after his Alcoholism gets a teammate killed.
-When the call comes for him to return he refuses in an attempt to stay away from the things that drove him to drink in the first place.
+- Subverted in Justice League Elite by Major Disaster who suffers a breakdown after his alcoholism gets a teammate killed.
+When the call comes for him to return, he refuses in an attempt to stay away from the things that drove him to drink in the first place.
 Vera Black decides to respect this rather than risk pushing him into a relapse.
 He does answer the call during Infinite Crisis, where he gets killed.

 - The Sentry from Marvel Comics tends to do this a lot.
-The main reason for this, of course, is that he is described as the worlds most powerful hero and in all probability could solve any problems of other heroes nigh instantly.
+The main reason for this, of course, is that he is described as the world's most powerful hero and in all probability could solve any problems of other heroes nigh-instantly.
 In his first appearance in New Avengers, he effortlessly flies Carnage into space and rips him in half.
-When his evil counterpart the Void emerges, it takes the entire New Avengers, the X-men and the Fantastic Four just to hold it off long enough for the Sentry to beat it in a Battle in the Centre of the Mind.
+When his evil counterpart the Void emerges, it takes the entire New Avengers, the X-Men, and the Fantastic Four just to hold it off long enough for the Sentry to beat it in a battle in the center of the mind.

 - In Judge Dredd, during the First Robot War, Dredd leaves the Justice Department when Goodman refuses to have all the robots in Mega-City One decommissioned.
 Sure enough, the robots rebel, but Dredd comes back by the end of his retirement strip.